PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Side-By-Side-Support.md

 PowerShell version.
 That support could remain in place if this RFC is approved, returning the current (latest) version when invoked without a version, or launching the requested version when invoked with a version.

+### Windows Update

+If PowerShell is added back as a component of Windows, some consideration needs to be given to Windows Update.
+With side-by-side installations, it would not make much sense to update older versions, so the most recently installed stable version should be treated as the default version to check for updates.

+Unfortunately I do not have much insight into what Windows Update requires.
+@iSazonov mentioned he remembers it requiring the _same_ installation folder, and if that is the case, how would that work with a SxS updateable PowerShell.
+If someone who knows what is actually required to make Windows Update work could share what could/should be done here, that would be appreciated.
+Ideally PowerShell would work like dotnet works, supporting side-by-side installations while being updateable via Windows Update as well.

+### Version discovery and registration

+Currently the PowerShell installer allows you to install PowerShell into any folder you want.
+This flexibility comes at a cost, because it means registering installations of PowerShell on a system to make sure they are discoverable.

+Since PowerShell is a runtime that other products need to be able to depend on, some thought needs to be given towards how best to install it.
+I believe it would be better to only install to known locations for all users/system or for the current user so that we could check the filesystem to discover versions of PowerShell that are installed, regardless of what platform we are on.
+It is likely that this would also make building solutions on top of side-by-side installations of PowerShell easier, so that they can check for the required version easily.

+It is worth mentioning that the dotnet sdk installer does not ask you where you want to install it.
+Instead it installs to one of two locations, depending on whether or not you are an admin (i.e. it installs to an all users/system location if you are admin, or to a user location if you are not).